A Ticket to Work May Be A Ticket To Jail

-The program provides for expedited reinstatement of benefits for individuals whose benefits were terminated as a result of earnings from work activity.
-These disabled workers may request reinstatement of benefits without filing a new application and are eligible for a period of provisional benefits while SSA makes it determination.
+The program provides for expedited reinstatement of benefits for individuals whose benefits were terminated due to earnings from work activity.
+These disabled workers may request reinstatement of benefits without filing a new application and are eligible for a period of provisional benefits while SSA makes its determination.

 This legislation extends the trial work period (TWP) program of the SSA that allows a disability recipient the opportunity to attempt to return to work without the risk of losing SSA disability benefits.
 The TWP program had permitted a time period of up to nine months (not necessarily consecutively) for work performed after the onset of disability.
 42 USC 422, 20 CFR 404.1592(e).

 A conflict arises in many State jurisdictions where there is no recognition of a TWP.
-In fact, working while receiving workers’ compensation total disability benefits amounts to fraud, and subjects the injured worker to civil and criminal penalties including a loss of all present and future workers’ compensation benefits including medical treatment.
+Working while receiving workers’ compensation total disability benefits amounts to fraud and subjects the injured worker to civil and criminal penalties, including a loss of all present and future workers’ compensation benefits, including medical treatment.

-Some States may utilize the return to work (RTW) as evidence of ability to work and terminate benefits.
-North Carolina, while having a statute that provides for a TWP of nine months, does not prohibit the use of the return to work as evidence that could jeopardizes continuation of the total disability status of an injured worker.
+Some States may utilize the return to work (RTW) as evidence of the ability to work and terminate benefits.
+North Carolina, while having a statute that provides for a TWP of nine months, does not prohibit the use of the return to work as evidence that could jeopardize the continuation of the total disability status of an injured worker.
 NC ST §97-32.1.
 Therefore, returning to work effectively acts as a one-way door out of total disability status.
-A 26 year old mixer operator sustained a back injury while lifting a bucket of dye mixes.
-He required a laminectomy diskectomy and a intertransverse fusion resulting in an award of total disability benefits.
-The injured worker owned his own distributorship of a network marketing company and was able to make phone calls to others to recruit them into the business for 10 to 20 hours per week.
+A 26-year-old mixer operator sustained a back injury while lifting a bucket of dye mixes.
+He required a laminectomy diskectomy and an intertransverse fusion resulting in an award of total disability benefits.
+The injured worker-owned his distributorship of a network marketing company and could make phone calls to others to recruit them into the business for 10 to 20 hours per week.
 That evidence was used by the Court to conclude that he was able to return to work, to remove him from total permanent disability compensation status, and to preclude him from receiving any partial disability benefits.
 Lanning v.
 Fieldcrest-Cannon, Inc., 516 S.E.
 2d 894 (N.C.
 App.
 1999).

-Some jurisdictions attempt to make a difficult distinction between part time employment and sheltered employment and sweep the entire concept into a work status, thereby prohibiting the payment of benefits during any period during which work was performed.
+Some jurisdictions attempt to make a difficult distinction between part-time employment and sheltered employment and sweep the entire concept into work status, thereby prohibiting the payment of benefits during any period during which work was performed.
 Vista Properties of Vero v.
 Heumann, 516 So.
 2d 1032 (Fla.
 Dist.
 Ct.
 App.1987).

-While the employee in most jurisdictions is required to receive notice of termination and the employer has the burden to demonstrate the employee’s ability to work at a subsequent hearing, it may be to the employee’s advantage to establish an agreement with the employer and/or the insurance company prior to the commencement of any TWP.
+While the employee in most jurisdictions is required to receive notice of termination, and the employer has the burden to demonstrate the employee’s ability to work at a subsequent hearing, it may be to the employee’s advantage to establish an agreement with the employer and/or the insurance company before the commencement of any TWP.
 This procedure has been suggested by the Supreme Court of Maine.
 Davis v Scott Paper Company, 507 A. 2d 581 (Me.
 1986).

 Various other jurisdictions have reported the handling of the TWP concept differently.
-In some instances, the agreement for a TWP can be memorialized thru judicial order as occurs sometimes in Longshore matters.
-In addition, it has been reported that in MO, suspension of payments during a TWP, which is provided for by statute, in practice never results in a resumption of payments.
+In some instances, the agreement for a TWP can be memorialized thru judicial order, as sometimes occurs in Longshore matters.
+In addition, it has been reported that in MO, suspension of payments during a TWP, which is provided for by statute, in practice, never results in a resumption of payments.
 R.S.Mo.
 287.200-2.
-In VT they have a statutory presumption called a “successful TWP” where the injured person is allowed to work for a sixty day TWP.
-If the worker goes longer that 60 days, there is a presumption, established by case law, that the individual has successfully returned to work.
+In VT, they have a statutory presumption called a “successful TWP,” where the injured person is allowed to work for a sixty-day TWP.
+If the worker goes longer than 60 days, there is a presumption, established by case law, that the individual has successfully returned to work.